Women’s Network to host open house, annual meeting at new digs in downtown Akron

 The annual meeting will begin at 6 p.m., followed by Shapiro’s talk at 6:45 p.m.

-Shapiro, an Akron resident, was appointed to the county position after County Executive Russ Pry died following complications from colon cancer.
+Shapiro, (pictured above) an Akron resident, was appointed to the county position after County Executive Russ Pry died following complications from colon cancer.
 She previously served as president of County Council.

 Shapiro, a Democrat and the first woman to serve as county executive, will face Republican Bill Roemer of Richfield in the general election.